-Clearly, you may print out in their entirety IFC-generated materials or material in the public domain.
+The latest research on educational techniques indicates that students learn best from printed materials, rather than from online reading.
 Many people find reading printed material to be easier than reading for hours from a computer screen.
 Using a printed document will also allow you to highlight the most important information and to make individual notes.

 How to study?